 Where the Local Asset Reuse Factor is the factor representing the potential for reuse of each component within the Attributable Works as set out in the Notification of Fixed Cancellation Charge by reference to which an election is made in accordance with Paragraph 6.

-Where the Strategic Investment Factor is a factor calculated for each component within the Attributable Works as a ratio of the Transmission Entry Capacity and/or Developer Capacity and/or Interconnector User Commitment Capacity sharing those Attributable Works against the secured capability of the Transmission assets and set out in the Notification of Fixed Cancellation Charge by reference to which an election is made in accordance with Paragraph 6.
+Where the Strategic Investment Factor is a factor calculated for each component within the Attributable Works as a ratio of the Transmission Entry Capacity and/or Developer Capacity and/or Interconnector User Commitment Capacity and/or Demand Capacity sharing those Attributable Works against the secured capability of the Transmission assets and set out in the Notification of Fixed Cancellation Charge by reference to which an election is made in accordance with Paragraph 6.

 Where the Distance Factor is a factor calculated for each component within the Attributable Works as a ratio of distance to the nearest suitable MITS substation and distance to the MITS substation where the Attributable Works connect as set out in the Notification of Fixed Cancellation Charge by reference to which an election is made in accordance with Paragraph 6.
 This factor is only valid for components where distance is relevant i.e. cables and overhead lines.